yogsototh/Scratch/content/html/en/blog/2010-10-14-Fun-with-wav.md

 Because here `C` is clearly far superior than Ruby to handle this simple tasks.

-I am Curious to know whether there is a better way to do this in Ruby I don't know.
+I am curious to know if somebody know a nice way to do this with Ruby or Python.
-I am confident in Python this kind of task should be handled nicely.